 As part of the reviews of your child’s health and development by a public health nurse (health visitor), you will be asked whether you have any concerns about your child’s eyesight and action will be taken if needed.

-Although your child will have regular eye checks, it’s advisable to speak to your GP or public health nurse if you have any concerns about your child’s vision at any stage.
+It’s advisable to speak to your GP or public health nurse if you have any concerns about your child’s vision at any stage.

 Routine eye checks are no longer performed at school entry, so it’s recommended that you take your child to an optician the year they start school and that they have regular eye tests at least once every two years.
 These tests can be done at a high street opticians and are free for all children under 16 years old (and those under 19 years old in full-time education).